meows/racket/docs/recursion.md

 9     | !        | 362,880
 10    | !        | 3,628,800

-One thing you might've noticed in the above table is that the results of any row equals the previous row result multiplied by the current input number.
+One thing you might've noticed in the above table is that the result of any current row equals the previous row's result multiplied by the current `n`.
 For example, observe that `10!` is the same as `10 * 9!`.
 You can also check whether `9!` is the same as `9 * 8!`, and whether this pattern repeats everywhere.

-Using _recursion_, we can define the factorial function in just two simple rules, assuming `n` is a natural number:
+Using recursion, we can define the factorial function in just two simple rules, assuming `n` is a natural number:

 1. The `factorial(0)` is equal to `1`
 2. The `factorial(n)` is equal to `n * factorial(n - 1)`

-The first rule is simple, but the second rule is incredibly elegant because while the first rule tells you what `factorial(0)` literally is, the second rule tells you the factorial of any and all other `n`.
+The first rule is simple because it just tells you what `factorial(0)` literally is, but the second rule is incredibly elegant because it tells you the factorial of any and all other `n`.
+It's the second rule that we call recursive because it uses `factorial` to define itself.
 And in just two rules we have defined the `factorial` function for all the natural numbers.
 Lazy or elegant?

 Now that we have explored the mathematical definition of `factorial`, let's see how it looks when we write it in Racket.